Mickey Spillane: Acting

 Spillane in the 1974 Columbo episode "Publish or Perish".

 Spillane portrayed himself as a detective in Ring of Fear (1954), and rewrote the film without credit for John Wayne's and Robert Fellows's Wayne-Fellows Productions.
 The film was directed by screenwriter James Edward Grant.
 Several Hammer novels were made into movies, including Kiss Me Deadly (1955).
 In The Girl Hunters (1963) filmed in England, Spillane himself appeared as Hammer, one of the few occasions in film history in which an author of a popular literary hero has portrayed his own character.
 Spillane was scheduled to film The Snake as a follow-up, but the film was never made.

 On October 25, 1956, Spillane appeared on The Ford Show, Starring Tennessee Ernie Ford, with interest on his Mike Hammer novels.
 In January 1974, he appeared with Jack Cassidy in the television series Columbo starring Peter Falk in the episode "Publish or Perish".
 He portrayed a writer who is murdered.
 In 1995 and 1997, he appeared in the low budget films Mommy and its sequel, Mommy 2: Mommy's Day, directed by his frequent collaborator Max Allan Collins.

 In 1969, Spillane formed a production company with Robert Fellows who had produced The Girl Hunters to produce many of his books, but Fellows died soon after and only The Delta Factor was produced.

 During the 1980s, he appeared in Miller Lite beer commercials.
 In the 1990s, Spillane licensed one of his characters to Tekno Comix for use in a science-fiction adventure series, Mike Danger.
 In his introduction to the series, Spillane said he had conceived of the character decades earlier but never used him.

-Reception

-Early reaction to Spillane's work was generally hostile from other authors and professional critics.
-Malcolm Cowley dismissed the Mike Hammer character as "a homicidal paranoiac."
-John G. Cawelti called Spillane's writing "atrocious," and Julian Symons called Spillane's work "nauseating."
-By contrast, Ayn Rand publicly praised Spillane's work at a time when critics were almost uniformly hostile.
-She considered him an underrated if uneven stylist and found congenial the black-and-white morality of the Hammer stories.
-However, Rand condemned the political views expressed by Spillane in his Tiger Mann novel Day of the Guns, describing the book's cynical protagonist and his "semi-governmental gang" as being "shocking and rationally indefensible", as Rand opposed the use of force unlimited by any framework of rights.